-The first of its kind, HorselQ is an innovative exhibitor educational online platform.
-HorselQ brings exhibitors up to speed with current rules and judging standards in dynamic, easy-to-access video modules.
+The first of its kind, HorselQ is an innovative educational online platform for horse enthusiasts.
+HorselQ brings participants of any horse discipline or breed up to speed with current rules, judging and show standards, and horse management practices in dynamic, easy-to-access video modules.

-HorselQ puts the potential for improvement at your fingertips.
+HorselQ viewers receive the same information taught to carded judges at their educational seminars, and puts the potential for improvement at your fingertips.
+Included are: